Other conditions affecting women

 - Deep ache that as the condition progresses, lingers after activity

 Easy to miss as they can present like many other muscle strain or training aches and pains.
+Which is why it is important to be assessed by a professional with experience in all women’s health issues.

 Which is why it is important to be assessed by a professional with experience.